“Fraud Built on Dozens of Lies”

 Look no further than Nikola’s founder, Trevor Milton.

-On September 10, Hindenburg Research put out a report claiming that Nikola was a “fraud built on dozens of lies” constructed by Milton.
+In September, Hindenburg Research put out a report claiming that Nikola was a “fraud built on dozens of lies” constructed by Milton.

 Hindenburg then detailed the many falsehoods he allegedly put into motion.

 - Misled partners into signing agreements by falsely claiming to have extensive proprietary technology.

 - Staged a video called Nikola One in Motion.

 - Had an artist stencil “H2” and “Zero Emission Hydrogen Electric” on the side of the Nikola One, despite it having no hydrogen capabilities whatsoever.

 - Laid the groundwork to extract hundreds of millions of dollars from his company years before ever delivering on his promises.

 Shortly after the report was published, Milton was pressured to resign.
 The stock was already on a downward spiral, and it subsequently fell 50% in three months.

 This is the kind of thing we’re talking about when we say you need to avoid hype.
 People weren’t buying Nikola because it was a good value, they were buying it because it was making lofty promises.